Full / Satisfaction

 - 温饱 (wēn bǎo) Basic needs / Adequately provided for Literal.
 Warm and full – to have a house to shelter one from the cold and enough food so one will never go hungry

 - 精神饱满 (jīng shén bǎo màn) Full of vigour Literal.
-Energy and spirits are in full form
+Energy and spirits are in the full form

 - 大饱眼福 (dà bǎo yǎn fú) A feast for the eyes Literal.
 Big and fulfilling sight blessing